Innovatiocaris: Innovatiocaris maotianshanensis

 The holotype specimen of Innovatiocaris maotianshanensis, ELRC 20001 was long considered in scientific literature as "Anomalocaris sp". or Anomalocaris saron (=Houcaris saron).
 However, in 2022, Zeng et al. described it as a new genus and species of radiodont.
 The holotype consists of the nearly complete remains of a young individual, preserved on a part and counterpart.
 Although a brief description of the specimen was provided by Chen et al. (1994), and despite its popularity, it did not receive a detailed description until 2022.
 ELRC 20011 and 20012, additional specimens collected in 1990, consist of isolated frontal appendages.
 These were designated as paratypes.
 The specimens were collected from the Maotianshan Shale of the Yu'anshan Formation of Maotianshan, Chengjiang, in Yunnan Province, China.

-The generic name, "Innovatiocaris", combines the Latin word "innovatio", referencing "innovation" (honoring the 'innovative spirits" of Junyuan Chen, a scientist who contributed to the research of the Chengjiang Lagerstätte) and the Greek word καρίς (karís), meaning "shrimp" or "crab".
-The specific name, "maotianshanensis", references Maotianshan, the location where the holotype was discovered.
+The generic name, "Innovatiocaris", combines the Latin innovatio 'innovation' (honoring the innovative spirit of Junyuan Chen, a scientist who contributed to the research of the Chengjiang Lagerstätte) and the Greek καρίς karís shrimp or crab'.
+The specific name, maotianshanensis references Maotianshan, the location where the holotype was discovered.